The Tomb of Dracula: Post-series Dracula appearances

 Several years later, Dracula encountered the X-Men twice.
-Although Dracula (and all other vampires in the Marvel Universe) were eventually destroyed by the mystical Montesi Formula in the pages of Doctor Strange #62 (December 1983), the vampire lord was revived.
+Although Dracula (and all other vampires in the Marvel Universe) was eventually destroyed by the mystical Montesi Formula in the pages of Doctor Strange #62 (December 1983), the vampire lord was revived.
 Marvel published a four-issue Tomb of Dracula miniseries, reuniting Wolfman and Colan, under its Epic Comics imprint in 1991, and revived Dracula and his foes in the short-lived Nightstalkers and Blade series in the 1990s.
 Some unresolved plot threads from The Tomb of Dracula were addressed in the final three issues of Nightstalkers.
 These included the fates of Dracula's bride Domini, their son Janus, and vampire-hunter Taj Nital.
 Dracula took the title role in the miniseries Dracula: Lord of the Undead.

 Two more four-issue miniseries followed.
 Stoker's Dracula continued and concluded the adaptation of the original Bram Stoker novel Dracula by writer Roy Thomas and artist Dick Giordano, which had begun in Dracula Lives 30 years prior.
 Another Tomb of Dracula miniseries followed with Blade joining a new team of vampire hunters to prevent Dracula's achieving godhood.
 Apocalypse vs. Dracula featured Dracula battling Apocalypse, an immortal foe of the superhero team the X-Men, in Victorian London.